Kanheri Caves: Inscriptions at Kanheri

 A Brāhmī stone inscription at Kanheri, veranda of the Great Chaitya.

 Nearly 51 legible inscriptions and 26 epigraphs are found at Kanheri, which include inscriptions in Brahmi, Devanagari and 3 Pahlavi epigraphs found in Cave 90.
 One of the significant inscriptions mentions the marriage of Satavahana ruler Vashishtiputra Satakarni with the daughter of Rudradaman I:

 "Of the queen ... of the illustrious Satakarni Vasishthiputra, descended from the race of Karddamaka kings, (and) daughter of the Mahakshatrapa Ru(dra)....... .........of the confidential minister Sateraka, a water-cistern, the meritorious gift.

 — Kanheri inscription of Rudradaman I's daughter".

 There are also two inscriptions of Yajna Sri Satakarni (170-199 CE), in cave No. 81, and in the Chaitya cave No. 3.

 A 494-495 CE inscription found at Kanheri mentions the Traikutaka dynasty.

 Description of the caves

 The caves as viewed from the base of the hill.

 Rock cut stair leading to Kanheri.

-The Island of Salsette, or Shatshashthi, at the head of Bombay harbour, is peculiarly rich in rock-temples, there being works of this kind at Kanheri, Marol, Mahakali Caves, Magathane, Mandapeshwar Caves, and Jogeshwari Caves.
-The most extensive series is the group of Buddhist caves at Kanheri, a few miles from Thane, in which there are about 109 separate caves, mostly small, however, and architecturally unimportant.
+The Island of Salsette, or Shatshashthi, at the head of Mumbai harbour, is uniquely rich in rock-cut temples, with works of this kind found at Kanheri, Marol, Magathane, Mahakali Caves, Mandapeshwar Caves, and Jogeshwari Caves.
+Kanheri lies a few miles from Thane, and contains the most extensive series in this grouping, with about 109 separate caves.

-From their position, within easy access from Mumbai and Vasai, they early attracted attention, and were described by Portuguese visitors in the 16th century, and by European voyagers and travellers like Linschoten, Fryer, Gemelli Careri, Anquetil Du Perron, Salt and others.
+With easy access from Mumbai and Vasai, the caves attracted attention early in the colonial eras.
+They were described by Portuguese visitors in the 16th century and by European voyagers and travellers like Linschoten, Fryer, Gemelli Careri, Anquetil Du Perron and others.